-In September 2021, we entered into an "at-the-market" offering agreement, or ATM, with H.C.
-Wainwright, or HCW, pursuant to which we may offer and sell, at our option, up to \$25.0 million of our ADSs through an at-the-market equity program under which HCW agreed to act as sales agent.
+In September 2021, we entered into the ATM Agreement with HCW pursuant to which we may offer and sell, at our option, up to \$25.0 million of our ADSs through an at-the- market equity program under which HCW agreed to act as sales agent.
 This agreement replaced a substantially identical ATM program that we previously had with HCW.
-As of the issuance date of this report, we have sold 608,651 of our ADSs for total gross proceeds of approximately \$1.4 million under the ATM.
+As of the issuance date of this report, we have sold 608,651 of our ADSs for total gross proceeds of approximately \$1.4 million under the ATM program.